 In social psychology, this is a social norm of responding to a positive action with another positive action.
-People are wired to return a favor.
-A common place to see this tactic being used is in marketing.
-In supermarkets the free samples are a good example.
+People are wired to return a favour.
+A commonplace to see this tactic being used is in marketing.
+In supermarkets, free samples are a good example.

 2. Commitment and Consistency

-This is a powerful influence on our behavior because it reflects back to our self-image.
-A common tactic used in social engineering is to ask for small requests then building up for a huge favor.
-This builds trust between the victim and the attacker making it easier to exploit them.
+This is a powerful influence on our behaviour because it reflects back on our self-image.
+A common tactic used in social engineering is to ask for small requests then build up for a huge favour.
+This builds trust between the victim and the attacker, making it easier to exploit them.

-A real life example for commitment and consistency can be seen in online marketing where popups show up on sites saying “I’ll sign up later”.
+A real-life example of commitment and consistency can be seen in online marketing, where pop-ups show up on sites saying, “I’ll sign up later.”

 3. Social Proof

-Politicians frequently emphasize on the popularity and overstate their winning margins (their lying btw) which convinces the people to vote for them.
+Politicians frequently emphasize the popularity and overstate their winning margins (they're lying btw), which convinces the people to vote for them.

 People tend to respect and obey authority figures even if they ask to perform objectionable actions.
 A famous ransomware attack occurred where people got their files encrypted and were notified to pay a fee to the FBI to retrieve their data.

-It’s more likely that a person would respond to a call from a bank or government agency without hesitation and this is widely used within the cyber criminals.
+It’s more likely that a person would respond to a bank or government agency call without hesitation, which is widely used within cybercriminals.

 People are easily persuaded by other people whom they like.
-In marketing this is also used, where companies use famous people to sell their product.
-People were more likely to buy it if they liked the person selling the product.
+In marketing, this is also used, where companies use famous people to sell their products.
+Again, people were more likely to buy it if they liked the person selling the product.

-In the case of cyber-crime, an attacker can go through your social media and quickly grasp what are the things you like (if you have a very active social media presence).
-After gathering the information they can contact you as the person/brand requesting you to take an action.
+In the case of cyber-crime, an attacker can go through your social media and quickly grasp what the things you like (if you have a very active social media presence) are.
+After gathering the information, they can contact you as the person/brand requesting you to take action.

-Another example would be a special offer like black Friday where there are huge discounts for products and people wants to get their hands on them.
+Another example would be a special offer like black Friday, where there are huge discounts for products and people want to get their hands on them.

 There are many ways to measure scams, but most are measured from the number of people affected and the amount of money being scammed.
 Here are the top 5 scams that used social engineering: